giantswarm/app-catalog-cleanup-tool/README.md

 ## How does it work

-You specify a date or time delta and a regexp to match application names.
-All chart entries matching the regexp and older than the indicated date are removed, i.e.:
+You specify a removal condition and a regexp to match application names.
+All chart entries matching the regexp and matching the condition are removed, i.e.:

 - relevant entry is removed from the `index.yaml` file
 - the chart file is removed
-- if exist, the metadata directory is removed.
+- if exists, the metadata directory is removed.

+For a list of available conditions, please run with `--help|-h`.

 ## Examples